Tetsuto Yamada: Continuing success and multiple triple threes (2016-2019)

 In 2017, he was the only player on the team to play a full inning in every game, despite struggling with lower body conditions.
 However, he continued to underperform throughout the year, and finished the season with a .247 batting average, 24 home runs, and 14 stolen bases.
 Yakult had a very poor season overall, losing a franchise record 96 games.

 In 2018, Yamada aimed to get another triple-three.
 He broke free of his slump from the previous year and was consistent from the start of the season.
 He reached a double digit home run count for the fifth consecutive season with a solo homer on May 11 against Yokohama.
-In a home game against Chunichi on June 28, he recorded his first professional walkoff hit with a three-run home run in the bottom of the ninth inning.
+In a home game against Chunichi on June 28, he recorded his first professional walk-off hit with a three-run home run in the bottom of the ninth inning.
 On July 9 in an away game against the Giants, he became the first player born in the Heisei era to hit for the cycle.
 On his birthday he had a ninth inning RBI that tied the game and allowed Yakult to complete a comeback victory against DeNA.
 His 12-game RBI streak from July 20 to August 4 ranks second all-time in the NPB.
 He reached the 30 stolen base mark again on August 31 against Hiroshima.
 He finished the 2018 season with a .315 batting average, 34 home runs, and 33 stolen bases, achieving the third triple three of his career.
 He also posted an OPS of 1.014 and led a strong Yakult lineup.
 He was named to the NPB Best Nine for the first time in two years.